lpan/lpan.github.io/_posts/2018-05-04-migrating-to-grpc.md

 can be confident to terminate the TCP connection and retry the RPC on a different node.

-## Gains
+# Gains

-It is hard to measure resiliency gains (can't really say I increase the resiliency by `34.5%` or decrease the number of future outage by `(45 - 4i)%` it is a complex number because it is in the future?).
+It is hard to measure resiliency gains (can't really say I increase the resiliency by `34.5%` or decrease the number of future outages by `(45 - 4i)%` it is a complex number because it is in the future?).
 However, there is in fact one notable gain, faster deployment!

-### Faster Deployment
+# Faster Deployment

 Deploying a service typically requires all its instances to be restarted with a new binary.
 However, depending on how stateful is that service, a restart can